BraceYourselfGames/UE-BYGYouTrackFiller/README.md

 # BYG YouTrack Filler

+Simplifies submitting tickets to YouTrack by:
+* Pre-filling game and PC information (e.g. current map, build number, PC specs).
-Simplifies submitting tickets to YouTrack by pre-filling information and opening relevant directories on the user's PC so they can drag and drop log files and screenshots.
+* Opening log and screenshot directories on the user's PC so they can drag and drop log files and screenshots.

+## Features

+* Works in-editor and non-shipping builds.
+* Supports default ticket template and text replacements to fill out useful info.
+* Supports YouTrack custom properties (e.g. Priority, Severity).
+* Supports Blueprints and C++.
+* Can activate from cheat console with `youtrack`.
+* Does not submit tickets, only pre-fills data.
+So no half-filled
 * Does not require or store authentication information.
 All operations are local to the user's computer.
-* Works in editor and non-shipping builds.
-* Set a default issue template and use text replacements to fill out useful info.
-* Supports custom fields in your private YouTrack e.g. Priority.
-* Does not submit tickets, only pre-fills data.
-* Can use either Blueprints or C++.
-* YouTrack information automatically stripped from Shipping builds.
+* YouTrack `.ini` information automatically stripped from Shipping builds.

 ## Usage